Volunteering in Annapolis County

 You have a few options - Application forms may be picked up at the offices listed below, you can complete a nomination form online, or you can print a nomination form off to complete and deliver to one of the offices listed below.
-Just remember, the deadline for nominations is extended to February 13, 2017, 4:30 pm.

 - Town of Annapolis Royal, Annapolis Royal Town Hall – 285 St. George Street, Annapolis Royal